The best of both worlds: pristine coast and lush hinterland

 The Sunshine Coast is home to 100km of beaches bordered by crystal-clear waters.
 From sheltered, calm swimming bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing, sailing, kayaking, jet skiing, water skiing, kiteboarding, paddleboarding, snorkelling, surfing or swimming.
 For a bucket-list experience, drive on the “sand highway” from Noosa North Shore to Rainbow Beach or swim with the whales in Mooloolaba.

 Rideshare Providers include Uber, Ola, Didi and Sheebah.
 Expect to pay around AUD $30-60 for the trip to Noosa.

 Distance to Mooloolaba 15km

-Taxi A taxi to Mooloolaba will take around 15 minutes cost around AUD $40 (plus a AUD $3 airport surcharge).
+Taxi/rideshare A taxi to Mooloolaba takes around 15 minutes and costs around AUD $35-45.
+A rideshare costs about AUD $20.

 When to go

 The Sunshine Coast is perfect for an action-packed holiday any time of the year.
 Temperatures average 28°C in summer in the coastal region; it’s slightly cooler in the hinterland.
 During the winter months, the average daytime temperature is 20°C and evening brings a cooler 10°C.

 There's a jam-packed annual events calendar that includes some of Australia’s most famous sporting and surf events (Mooloolaba Triathlon, Noosa Festival of Surfing), food and culture (Noosa Eat and Drink Festival), as well as iconic music festivals, including the the Caloundra, Big Pineapple and the Gympie Music Muster.
 Plus, the Sunshine Coast Council runs free school holiday programmes to keep the kids entertained.Back to top